PostgreSQL Major Version Upgrade

 Available Disk Space

-To check the available disk space for a VSHNPostgreSQL instance, follow these steps:
+To check the available disk space for a VSHNPostgreSQL instance:

 kubectl -n <namespace> get VSHNPostgreSQL <name-of-instance> -o=jsonpath='{.spec.parameters.size}'

-If the disk storage size is not available, refer to the plan documentation for details.
+If no size is set, refer to the plan documentation for the default allocation.

-Connect to your VSHNPostgreSQL instance using admin credentials and list the sizes of all databases:
+Connect to your instance using admin credentials and list all database sizes:

 \l+